antonilo/flightmare_agile_autonomy/README.md

 to run an example launch file.

-Here a simple example of how to spawn a drone.
+Here a simple example of how to spawn a drone in the simulator.

 ```cpp